heig-vd-dai-course/heig-vd-dai-course-code-examples/13-java-udp-programming/01-fire-and-forget-messaging-pattern/README.md

 > To do so, you can use the following command:
 >
 > ```bash
+> # Get the list of network interfaces
-> ip addr
+> ip address
 > ```
 >
-> Then, you can set the network interface in the code.
+> Then, you can set the network interface to the one you want to use in the
+> code.